patriceguyot/ComposeSiren/README.md

 ComposeSiren is a vst3 plugin that synthesize sounds of siren made by the [Mécanique Vivante][1] company.
 The plugin allows to handle the seven-piece Siren Orchestra: a piccolo, two sopranos, two altos, a tenor and a bass.

 The plugin file, called **ComposseSiren.vst3**, is located in the folder: *builds/MacOSX/*.

+ComposeSiren is currently build with JUCE on macOS as a 64-bit VST3.

 ### Version history:
 - 1.1.0 - Improved GUI